Skip to main content

 Tips

-• First follow-up: Send the first follow-up one week before the expected refill date.
-This gives time to order the product or manage a late response from the patient.
+• First follow-up: Send the first follow-up one week before the expected refill date to allow time for ordering the product or handling any delayed response from the patient.

-• Questionnaire customization: Specify the medication type, whether a weight check is needed, and if delivery should be offered.
+• Questionnaire customization: Specify the medication type, indicate whether a weight check is required, and confirm if delivery should be offered.

 • Personalized message to the patient: Indicate the medication name in the personalized message.